Description: St. Joseph's Altar: Luncheon in honor of St. Joseph

 Organization: YMCA of Greater Houston

-Description: Sample activities: coaching youth sports teams, assisting with adaptive programs for youth and adults with disabilities, serving at community events
+Description: assisting with adaptive programs for youth and adults with disabilities

 Contact: Cypress Creek Location: www.ymcahouston.org/locations/d-brad